Recorded Webinar - 2 hours

 2 CEs for Psychologists (nationwide), 2 CE for Social Workers (New York, Virginia & DC)

-This training may qualify for cultural competency credit.
+This training may qualify for cultural competency and implicit bias credit.
 Please check with your board to determine eligibility.

 At the conclusion of this session, participants will be able to